raubana/AttackOfTheMimics/readme.txt

 Hi,

 I created this gamemode as part of the Summer 2017 Gmod Store Gamemode contest.
-My intention for this gamemode was to create a setting where people could scare and be scared by one another for the fun of it.
+My intent for this gamemode was to create a setting where people could scare one another for the fun of it.

-I feel it's important I add in this part because it affects how fun the gamemode for the people that play it.
+I feel it's important I add in this part because it affects how fun the gamemode is for the people that play it:

 First, if you don't allow yourself to be scared, you will not have fun.